-Levi Cooper, the Maggid of Melbourne, currently teaches Hasidut, Maimonides, and Midrash at Pardes.
+Levi Cooper, the Maggid of Melbourne, currently teaches Hasidut, Maimonides, Midrash, and Halakhic History at Pardes.
 He has also taught Bible, Talmud, and Philosophy of Halakha.
-He previously served as the director of the Fellows programme and the director of the Kollel, as well as heading the Pardes Educational Seminar to Turkey.
+He previously served as the director of the Fellows program and the director of the Kollel, as well as heading the Pardes Educational Seminar to Turkey.

 Originally from Australia, Levi holds an LL.B., LL.M. and Ph.D. from the Law of Faculty, Bar-Ilan University, and is a member of the Israel Bar Association.
 He has been awarded post-doctoral research grants from Bar-Ilan University, Tel Aviv University, The Inter-University Academic Partnership in Russian and Eastern European Studies, Ben-Gurion University of the Negev, and the Jewish Galicia and Bukovina Organization at the University of Haifa.
-In 2016, Levi was an Academic Visitor at University of Oxford’s Faculty of Law and St. Hugh’s College.
+In 2016, Levi was an Academic Visitor at the University of Oxford’s Faculty of Law and St. Hugh’s College.
 In 2022, Levi was an Academic Visitor at the Max Planck Institute for Legal History and Legal Theory in Frankfurt.

 In addition to his work as Pardes, Levi is a Teaching Fellow at the The Buchmann Faculty of Law, Tel Aviv University, where he teaches courses in Jewish law and legal history.

-Levi volunteers as the spiritual leader of Kehillat HaTzur VeHaTzohar in Zur Hadassa, a mixed religious and secular neighbourhood outside Jerusalem.
+Levi serves as the spiritual leader of Kehillat HaTzur VeHaTzohar in Zur Hadassa, a mixed religious and secular neighbourhood outside Jerusalem.
 He served in the IDF’s Golani Brigade and continues to do Reserve Duty as a commander in an infantry unit.
-Levi’s communal work also includes being a member of the Tzohar rabbis organisation, an educational advisor to the Jewish community of Istanbul, Turkey, and an educator with Heritage Seminars.
-He serves on the Readers’ Association of the National Library of Israel and is one of the founders of the Lavi Primary School in Zur Hadassa.
+Over the years, Levi’s communal work has included being a member of the Tzohar rabbis organization, an educational advisor to the Jewish community of Istanbul, Turkey, and an educator with Heritage Seminars.
+He has served on the Readers’ Association of the National Library of Israel and is one of the founders of the Lavi Primary School in Zur Hadassa.

 Levi has authored academic articles in Law and in Judaic studies, and many of his articles are available online.
-He has prepared educational materials for use in high schools.
-He publishes a column in the Jerusalem Post and has served as contributing editor for Jewish Educational Leadership, the journal of Bar-Ilan University’s Lookstein Center (2003-2018).
+He has prepared educational materials for use in high schools, including workbooks for Advance Placement courses in Midrash and in Mishnah.
+He served as contributing editor for Jewish Educational Leadership, the journal of Bar-Ilan University’s Lookstein Center (2003-2018).
 Since 2005, Levi publishes a regular column in The Jerusalem Post.

 Online learning: Click here to view online learning material from Levi on Elmad, online learning powered by Pardes.